sptrakesh/sptrakesh.github.io/Writerside/topics/OpenAPI-to-LaTeX.md

 * Tag groups are parsed from the `x-tagGroups` array attached to the root of the specification document.
 If specified, an initial chapter **Tag Groups** is added, which lists the groupings with links to the Tag chapters.
+* An additional custom extension for documenting the *version* from which an API operation or schema or property has been added is supported in the form of `x-since-version`.
+The generated LaTeX files will include this information if so annotated in the API specifications.
+  Example: `x-since-version: 2.6.8`
+  * Document for **Operations** and **Schemas**.

 ## Limitations
 Probably too many to list, but the following items should be kept in mind.